SpookySkeletons/lovr-playspace/README.md

 ```

 ## How to use
-Press `action_button` (`A` by default) to set points.
+Press `action_button` (`trigger` by default) to set points.
 Hold `action_button` to save the points.
 This will end edit mode.
 If you want to get back into edit mode, hold `action_button` while the program starts, or delete `config/points.json`.
 Other settings have to be configured with a text editor, see below.

 ## Configuration
 Settings are stored separated in the program directory, in `config/`.